 1. Drunk Elephant Virgin Marula Antioxidant Face Oil

 Marula oil is an excellent anti-aging face oil for dry skin.
 Its main fatty acid is oleic acid, a penetration-enhancing fatty acid.
 It is also loaded with antioxidant tocopherols, phytosterols and flavonoids that help prevent signs of premature aging.
-Despite its extremely nourishing and moisturizing composition it is actually a very light face oil that sinks in quickly and leaves the skin soft but not greasy.
-It is best for those with dry skin, while those with acne-prone or sensitive skin should take caution.
+Despite its extremely nourishing and moisturizing composition, it is actually a very light face oil that sinks in quickly and leaves the skin soft but not greasy.
+This Drunk Elephant oil is best for those with dry skin, while those with acne-prone or sensitive skin should take caution.
 Buy it at Sephora!

 2. Fresh Seaberry Moisturizing Face Oil

 The most notable ingredient in this facial oil is seaberry oil (you may have heard of it as sea buckthorn oil).
 This oil comes from the fruit rather than the seed, so its main fatty acids are palmitoleic and palmitic acids, which have softening and soothing effects on the skin.
 It is also rich in both vitamin E and vitamin A, which boosts its anti-aging effects.

 This oil is the main active ingredient, sitting in a base of dry-feeling, acne-fighting grape seed oil and the slightly richer camellia oil.
 It’d be the best facial oil for those with combination skin looking for anti-aging effects.
 Note that it does have a fragrance.
 It is available at Nordstrom.